kunalbhardwaj2602/kunalbhardwaj2602/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a pre-final year student at Indian Institute of Technology, Guwahati.
+I am a pre-final year student at Hi-Tech Institute of Engineering and Technology , Ghaziabad.
 I like exploring tech and building new stuffs.
-I likes to explore new algorithms and follows competitive programming and development coding.
-I work mainly on Django framework but started learning Android Programming recently.
-I like to compete in programming contests and follows it as my passion.
 You can reach me through LinkedIn.

+Talking about Personal Stuffs:

+🌱 I’m currently a learner and Open to work.
+💬 Ask me about anything, I am happy to help.
+📫 How to reach me: @https://linkedin.com/in/ikunalbhardwaj

+Languages and Tools:

+ * Python and Library
+ * C++
+ * MySql
+ * Mongo DB
+ * Excel, VBA
+ * Power BI